RunAroundInCircles/404LoveNotFound/README.md

 There were many challenges I faced while building this code for this project.
 A big challenge I faced in the beginning was click events on the buttons rendering new components.
 This was later solved using the ReactDOM library.
 I had major problems throughout the project of styling with the CSS and having them all follow a similar style pattern.
 Which was fixed through meticulously setting properties.

 ### `How to improve in the future:`
 I would like to fix up the visuals and the bugs concerning the choice buttons affecting the background.
 The button styling in general needs to be worked on.
 I would also like to flesh out the story more and add more languages if possible.
+I would also like to mess with react-sound more and have the songs loop on each page.
+As well as add animations.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).